chriskhoa/Manifestify/README.md

 - ❌ Adding animated feedback (e.g., clapping emoji) when a job status changes.
 - ❌ Displaying contextual motivational messages based on job status (e.g., messages tailored to “rejected” status).
 - ❌ No reset filter function in Job Table.
+- ❌ Handling some edge cases for the daily goals tracking (e.g., when job status changes backward to not submitted).

 ---